prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 Presto configures the HDFS client automatically for most setups and does not require any configuration files.
-In some rare cases, such as when using federated HDFS, it may be necessary to specify additional HDFS client options in order to access your HDFS cluster.
+In some rare cases, such as when using federated HDFS or high availability Hive, it may be necessary to specify additional HDFS client options in order to access your HDFS cluster.
 To do so, add the ``hive.config.resources`` property to reference your HDFS config files: